konstaka/planner/README.md

-# Ops planner by GoNu
+# Operation planner for the browsergame Travian (T4)